l7aur/Dodge-Obstacles/README.md

 - 104 are blank files (*block.bmp* - white image)
 - 1 file (*player.bmp* - green file) - the file that the player can control

-*Note* At random times, *obstacle.bmp* (black iamges) files are created in the rightmost column and travel to the left.
+*Note:* At random times, *obstacle.bmp* (black iamges) files are created in the rightmost column and travel to the left.
 When they reach the first column such files are destroyed and replaced by *block.bmp* files.

 ### Player Controls